-The on-campus experience will undoubtably be different in fall 2020, however, our teams of student life and dining professionals have worked incredibly hard this summer to create a safe and healthy environment for our students.
-This page will be updated frequently with new details on the move-in process, procedures for those who are required to be quarantined on campus upon arrival, and the latest offerings available through Parkhurst Dining.
+The on-campus experience will undoubtably be different the 2020-2021 academic year, however, our teams of student life and dining professionals have worked incredibly hard this summer to create a safe and healthy environment for our students.
+This page will be updated frequently with new details on the move-in process, testing procedures, and the latest offerings available through Parkhurst Dining.

 Mercyhurst’s residence halls and campus apartments encourage supportive, welcoming communities that support all facets of students’ personal and academic growth.
 As part of Mercyhurst’s safe reopening plan, we are implementing new social norms for living on campus.
 These include move-in and COVID-19 screening procedures, guidelines for roommate discussions and living agreements, and information about required cleaning and health and safety checks.

 Students living on campus must commit to high standards of personal behavior and hygiene to protect themselves and the other members of their living community.
 Different measures will be required in various campus residences, depending on the configuration of the rooms, apartments, and townhouses.

 Changes in policies for residential students include additional cleaning measures, changes to furniture arrangements and capacity to promote social distancing, and separate isolation/quarantine spaces for students who have been diagnosed with or exposed to COVID-19.